thatslifescience/github_dev/_posts/2017-04-09-Why-Does-Mopsy-Eat-Her-Own-Poop-KStraley.md

 source-id: 1ICfvP_z6RmWMH8Y3yUjIlq_0ZpneqxiyJE_T0aqPvBw
 published: true
 ---
-**Title: Why Does Mopsy Eat Her Own Poop?**

-**Sub-headline: Double Digestion in Rabbits**

-Author: Kit Straley

-Category: How It Works

-Keywords: Mammals, Anatomy, Behavior, Digestion, Poop

-Social Media Teaser: Have you ever seen a rabbit eat its own poop?
-It's not uncommon, in fact it’s necessary to live!

-Featured Photos: Thumbnail = Figure 1, Featured Image = Figure 2

 It's springtime, and that means the emergence of spring animals from their winter burrows.
 As the plants come back to life, so does the activity of animals that eat them (also known as herbivores).